 Sophie Wiesner is our Development Producer at Media Stockade.
-This involves crafting arresting pickup lines and eye catching routines to lure people onto the dancefloor.
 Sophie directed Call Me Dad for the ABC, which was nominated for ADG and SPA awards.
 Prior to that she produced short films Marla (Venice International Film Festival, Chicago, Slamdance) and Clan (Frameline, Rhode Island, Melbourne Film Festival).
 She is a sought after Shooter Producer and Producer/Director on factual series.
-Her personal highlights include Keeping Australia Alive (ITV for ABC), Country Town Rescue (CJZ for ABC) and Bondi Vet (WTFN for Network 10).
+Her personal highlights include Back to Nature (Media Stockade for ABC), Keeping Australia Alive (ITV for ABC), Country Town Rescue (CJZ for ABC) and Bondi Vet (WTFN for Network 10).
 Sophie is working closely with Rebecca and Madeleine to forge Media Stockade’s exploration into the new storytelling frontier that is XR, encompassing VR, AR and interactive projects.